tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![recipe_vecs](/images/recipe_vecs.jpg)

+Then we use Nearest Neighbors to find Top 5 recipes similar to  input recipe and which topic they belong to.
+The k here is the number of nearest neighbor u want, because I want results are Top 5 nearest recipes so I'll choose k = 5

 ```ruby
 # Nearest Neighbors:
 nbrs = NearestNeighbors(n_neighbors=5).fit(recipe_vecs)
 nbrs_path = '/content/gdrive/MyDrive/Colab Notebooks/Final Project/Model/nbrs_5.pkl'
 pickle.dump(nbrs, open(nbrs_path, 'wb'))
 ```
+Let's define the function to preprocess the input recipe and convert it to vector.
 ```ruby
 # Function to lemmatize for string input test doc
 def lemma_stop_input(row):